sampsyo/cs6120/content/blog/2025-5-13-superopt/index.md

 <img src="canonical-example-before.svg" alt="" width="33%">

 In *equality saturation*, we apply pattern-based *rewrites* to repeatedly produce equivalent expressions.
 Each rewrite grows the e-graph, without losing the previous versions of the expression.
 So if two expressions always evaluate to the same result, they belong in the same e-class.
-Upon saturation, an e-graph will have undergone enough rewrites to reach a fixed point where it encodes all possible expressions simultaneously.
+Upon saturation, an e-graph will have undergone enough rewrites to reach a fixed point where it encodes all possible programs simultaneously.

 Using the previous example expression, `a * 2 / 2`, three (among many other) rewrite rules can be applied:
 1. Division associativity